 - Parking options – some free, some paid onsite

 Location, location, location.
 Asheville Hostel & Guest House is perfectly located to see the city on foot.
-It’s on the border of downtown and South Slope, so it’s super convenient to walk around town.
+It’s on the border of Downtown Asheville and South Slope, so it’s super convenient to walk around town.
 If you’re planning to head out somewhere a bit further, an ART bus stop is only one block away.
-Folks who drove to Asheville can park their car on site and go by foot.
-As for parking fees, if you park and leave it for your stay, it may be free.
+Folks who drove to Asheville can park their car on-site and go on foot.
+They also offer free cancellation in case your plans change and it’s just a 20 min drive to Asheville Regional Airport too.

 - Located in Downtown Asheville